SDC-Lab/DeepRacer-Models/models/README.md

     speed = params['speed']
     steering_angle = params['steering_angle']

-    # Initialize the reward with a small positive value
+    # Initialise the reward with a small positive value.
     reward = 1e-3

-    # Reward based on progress
+    # Reward based on progress.
     reward += progress

-    # Reward for staying on the track
+    # Reward for staying on the track.
     if all_wheels_on_track:
         reward += 10.0
     else:
         reward -= 10.0

-    # Calculate 3 markers that are at varying distances away from the center line
+    # Calculate 3 markers that are at varying distances away from the center line.
     marker_1 = 0.1 * track_width
     marker_2 = 0.25 * track_width
     marker_3 = 0.5 * track_width

-    # Give higher reward if the car is closer to center line and vice versa
+    # Give higher reward if the car is closer to center line and vice versa.
     if distance_from_center <= marker_1:
         reward += 1.0
     elif distance_from_center <= marker_2: